pingkanss/pingkanss/README.md

 📊 **Data Analyst | Data Enthusiast | Web Developer**

-I am a Data Analyst with a strong interest in transforming raw data into meaningful insights.
-Experienced in data cleaning, analysis, and visualization to support data-driven decision making.
+A highly motivated and adaptable individual with strong communication skills and a passion for technology and data.
+Experienced in web development using HTML, CSS, JavaScript, PHP, and MySQhttps://github.com/pingkanss/pingkanss/blob/main/README.mdL, with a certification in Database Administration.
+Skilled in data analysis and machine learning, including data preprocessing, EDA, and predictive modeling using Python (Pandas, NumPy, Scikit-Learn).
+Able to deliver end-to-end solutions by combining programming and analytical expertise.

 ---